run0-ai/superfast_rsync/README.md

 ---

-**Performance results from comprehensive testing on modern multi-core systems.
-Your mileage may vary based on hardware and workload characteristics.**
+**Performance results from comprehensive testing on modern multi-core systems with synthetic test data.
+Real-world performance will vary significantly based on data characteristics, hardware, and workload patterns.**